-Before we begin: If you’ve discovered this article through Google, chance are you’re planning a trip to Krakow (or are already in Krakow), and are looking for the best Krakow strip clubs.
-Now, while this article won’t give you that information, what it will do is tell you things that you need to know if you’re looking for Krakow strip clubs.
-This article may well save you thousands of pounds, so I advise you to give me a few minutes of your time and read what I have to say.
+Before we begin: If you’ve discovered this article through Google, chance are you’re looking for the best Krakow strip clubs.
+Now, while this article won’t give you that information, what it will do is tell you things that you need to know if you’re looking for Krakow strip clubs, because they can often be extremely dangerous places.
+I advise you to give me a few minutes of your time and read what I have to say.
 Lastly, you may notice that I have censored certain words in this article.
 This is because I need to keep my website inline with Google’s policies, and there are many ‘adult’ words that could put my website at risk if I use them.
 I have done my best to get the information across without hurting my site!

 Of course, with stag dos (and lad’s holidays in general, let’s be honest) come strip clubs.
 The two go hand in hand, and it is no surprise that Krakow has an abundance of strip clubs designed to appeal to this exact demographic.

-I should probably cover my ass at this point and say that everything I discuss in the article is all alleged and based off things that I have read on the internet and personal anecdotes that people have told me.
+I should probably cover myself at this point and say that everything I discuss in the article is all alleged and based off things that I have read on the internet and personal anecdotes that people have told me.

 Krakow Strip Clubs…A Cautionary Tale